Israel–United States relations: First Trump administration (2017–2021)

-Biden administration (2021–present)
+Biden administration (2021–2025)

 Early in the Biden administration, the White House confirmed that the U.S. Embassy would remain in Jerusalem, which would remain recognised as the Capital.
 The administration also expressed support for the Abraham Accords while wanting to expand on them, although it shied away from using that name, instead referring to it simply as "the normalization process".

-On 13 May 2021, in the aftermath of the Al-Aqsa mosque conflict, the Biden administration was accused of being indifferent towards the violent conflict between Israeli statehood and the Palestinian minority there.
+On May 13, 2021, in the aftermath of the Al-Aqsa mosque conflict, the Biden administration was accused of being indifferent towards the violent conflict between Israeli statehood and the Palestinian minority there.
 Critics on both sides have identified the reaction by the White House as "lame and late".

-On 21 May 2021, a ceasefire was brokered between Israel and Hamas after eleven days of clashes.
-According to Biden, the US will be playing a key role to rebuild damaged infrastructure in the Gaza alongside the Palestinian authority.
+On May 21, 2021, a ceasefire was brokered between Israel and Hamas after eleven days of clashes.
+According to Biden, the U.S. will be playing a key role to rebuild damaged infrastructure in the Gaza alongside the Palestinian authority.

-In July 2022, President Biden and Secretary of State Blinken visited Israel as part of a trip to the Middle East.
-During the official state visit in Jerusalem, Biden and Prime Minister Yair Lapid signed a joint declaration extending a 10-year, $38 billion defense package to Israel that had been signed in 2016 under the Obama administration.
-In addition, the declaration addressed global security issues, such as Russia’s invasion of Ukraine and committed both sides to preventing Iran from obtaining a nuclear weapon.
+In July 2022, President Biden and Secretary of State Antony Blinken visited Israel as part of a trip to the Middle East.
+During the official state visit in Jerusalem, Biden and then-Prime Minister Yair Lapid signed a joint declaration extending a 10-year, $38 billion defense package to Israel that had been signed in 2016 under the Obama administration.
+In addition, the declaration addressed global security issues, such as Russia's invasion of Ukraine and committed both sides to preventing Iran from obtaining a nuclear weapon.